carlosalvite/foundersignal-mcp/README.md

 FounderSignal is an MCP server that connects Claude (and any MCP-compatible AI client) to curated market intelligence — revenue figures, growth signals, competition analysis and community pain points aggregated from the platforms founders actually use.

-Instead of spending a Saturday copy-pasting numbers from AppSumo, TrustMRR, Reddit and Product Hunt into a spreadsheet, you just ask.
+Instead of spending a Saturday copy-pasting data from AppSumo, TrustMRR, Reddit, Google, or Product Hunt into a spreadsheet, you just ask.

 ---